 click to open the drop-down menu.
 Select Annotate.

-In the Annotation panel, type “Take a look at the Canadian numbers!”
+In the annotations panel, type “Take a look at the Canadian numbers!”

 To attach a screenshot of the dashboard, click the checkbox.

 Attaching a current screenshot shows the dashboard’s filtered state, so that others see what you’re referring to.

 Your comment appears in your Chatter feed, and it’s saved with the dashboard.
 Anyone who’s following the dashboard sees your comment and can join a conversation about the chart and its data.

 To see the indication of the annotation on the widget, click the Show Annotations icon